AWDaM/Edgyne/README.md

 - Holding SHIFT duplicates movement speed
 - Pressing H hides the UI

+### Engine Funcionality

+- Importing FBX: To import a 3D model, drag and drop the file to the engine window.
+If everything is correct, the engine will generate a .edgymodel file in the Assets\Models folder which can be accessed from the Assets window.
+- Updating the quadtree: The quadtree of the engine will be updated every time a GameObject is created or its switched to Static.
+- Saving the Scene: By clicking in SaveScene, you save the currently open scene without changing the name.
+If you write a name in save scene as and press enter, the engine will check if the name already exists, and if not, will save the scene as a new one.

 ### Repository
 - If you want to download new releases or just check the source code, you can go to our repository: https://github.com/AWDaM/Edgyne

+### Innovation

+- The camera culling works using both AABBs and Spheres for more precision.
+- Meshes and textures can be added individually to game objects.